 These three ideas are studied mainly by a small group of fields rather than considering them from a broader perspective.
 This highlights the need to know which experts from which fields are using these ideas.
 This information is vital to identify gaps and differences in knowledge.
 For example, we have noticed that many experts in the veterinary field primarily use the One Health concept.
 However, for a more complete understanding, we need involvement from various other fields to tackle the complexities of One Health effectively.

-To clarify our question, we've rephrased it: How experts from different disciplines are concentrated in doing research on these concepts?
+To clarify our question, we've rephrased it: How experts from different disciplines are concentrated in researching these concepts?